I’ve got problems with my tower block’s heating or hot water

 If your heat network is covered by the Heat Trust you are entitled to compensation if your heating or hot water breaks down for more than 24 hours (or for more than 12 hours if it happens 4 or more times in a 12 month period).
 It’s around £30 for every 24 hours after the first 24.

 If your heat network is not in the Heat Trust, you may still be able to get compensation to help cover the additional costs of heating your home or your water by electric power (an electric immersion heater may switch on automatically, and this can be very expensive).
 You can make the case that you cannot “switch”, and you should not be out of pocket for the failings of the system.
+The government energy department (BEIS) has issued new guidance that states ‘the over-riding imperative is to minimise risk to customers’ health as a result of a heat network failing.
+Where a heat network failure makes it necessary for customers to use alternative expensive forms of space or water heating, they should be assured that the cost of this will be covered promptly and by direct payments so that they are able to keep warm.’

 If your heat network is not working, you should be able to get safe electric heaters supplied, especially if you are classed as “vulnerable” for reasons of health or age.
 You can ask your landlord for compensation and appliances, and if they are refused you can press for them via the agencies listed above.
 It is much better to get together with your neighbours to do this.